emeraldsingers/video-to-ascii/README.md

 ```
 Usage: ascii_video.py [OPTIONS] INPUT_PATH

-  Converts a video file to an ASCII art representation using GPU
-  acceleration.
-The audio from the original file is copied to the final
-  output.

 Options:
   -o, --output PATH               Output file path.
   -W, --width INTEGER             Width of the output video in pixels.